 In fact, many of the modern synthetic insecticides used in pest control were developed based on the chemical structure of pyrethrum.
 The chemical manufacturers modified the structure to make insecticides that are faster and longer-lasting.
 These are called pyrethroid insecticides.

 Essential oils are often promoted as having insecticidal or repellent properties.
 Citronella and tea tree being two of the more commonly used essential oils.
 It is certainly true to say they do have some insecticidal/repellent properties.
 However, the reality is that they are not as good as the synthetic alternatives.
 For example, citronella may repel up to 80% of mosquitoes.
-But when you want to avoid getting bitten by disease-carrying mosquitoes, 80% protection isn’t really good enough… you really want to be nearer the 100% protection provided by the leading synthetic products.
+But when you want to avoid getting bitten by disease-carrying mosquitoes, 80% protection isn’t really good enough… You really want to be nearer to the 100% protection the leading synthetic products provide.

 Are synthetic insecticides safe?

 The bottom line is that if insecticides are applied according to the label and protective clothes are worn during the application, there are minimal safety concerns.
-However, it is important to ensure any treatment has dried before people and pets return to the area – once dry there are minimal risks if a person or pet touches the treatment.
+However, it is essential to ensure any treatment has dried before people and pets return to the area – once dry, there are minimal risks if a person or pet touches the treatment.

-However, if you have any insecticides at home it is important to have them stored in a locked cabinet out of the reach of children and pets, so to avoid accidental ingestion.
+However, if you have any insecticides at home, it is important to store them in a locked cabinet out of the reach of children and pets to avoid accidental ingestion.
 To be fair, this applies to a lot of household products.
-The reality is that there are likely to be products far more dangerous than insecticides under your sink – cleaners and dishwasher powder for example.
+The reality is that there are likely to be products far more dangerous than insecticides under your sink—cleaners and dishwasher powder, for example.

 Smart pest control is using less insecticide

 At SpidermanSE, safety is our number one priority, so we always choose the best products with the best safety profiles.
 Using less insecticide is smart from a safety and environmental point of view.
 As such, we always take an “Integrated Pest Management” approach to pest control treatments.
-This involves making recommendations about site hygiene and preventative measures, to reduce the pest pressure thus minimising insecticide use.
+This involves making recommendations about site hygiene and preventative measures to reduce pest pressure, thus minimising insecticide use.

-We’re here to protect your family and pets from pests and the diseases they carry, and we’ll always choose the best and most appropriate treatment to keep you safe.
+We’re here to protect your family and pets from pests and the diseases they carry.
+We’ll always choose the best and most appropriate treatment to keep you safe.